Return to Optimist International Policies

 Grooming Behaviors

-Grooming behavior is any behavior where an individual attempts to create inappropriate trust, access, or emotional dependence with a youth to break boundaries or enable misconduct.
-Such behaviors are prohibited.
+Grooming behavior is any behavior where any individual tries to create inappropriate trust, access, or emotional dependence with a youth to break boundaries or enable misconduct.
+Any such behaviors are prohibited.

 Hazing and Bullying